kwahid/HNTSMRG_2024/Docker_tutorial/README.md

 ./export.sh
 ```

-This step creates a file with the extension .tar.gz, which you can then upload to Grand Challenge to submit your algorithm (*keep in mind the 10GB zip file size limit*).
+This step creates a file with the extension .tar.gz, which you can then upload to Grand Challenge to submit your algorithm (*keep in mind the 10GB zip file size recommendation*).
 You can alternatively directly run a docker save command (after building the container or running the `test_run.sh` script) such as:

 ```
 docker save example-algorithm-task-1-pre-rt-segmentation | gzip -c > example-algorithm-task-1-pre-rt-segmentation.tar.gz